Namdev

-Namdev (Pronunciation: [naːmdeʋ]), also transliterated as Nam Dayv, Namdeo, Namadeva, (traditionally, c.
+Namdev (Pronunciation: [naːmdeʋ]), also transliterated as Namdeo (traditionally, c.
 26 October 1270) was a Marathi Vaishnava saint from Narsi, Hingoli, Maharashtra, Medieval India within the Varkari tradition of Hinduism.
 He was a devotee of the deity Vithoba of Pandharpur.

+The details of Namdev's life are unclear.
+He is the subject of many miracle-filled hagiographies composed centuries after he died.
+Scholars find these biographies to be inconsistent and contradictory.

 Namdev was influenced by Vaishnavism and became widely known in India for his devotional songs set to music (Bhajan-Kirtans).
-His philosophy on Brahman (ब्रह्मन्) contains both nirguna brahman and saguna brahman elements, with Vedanta themes.
 Namdev's legacy is remembered in modern times in the Varkari tradition, along with those of other gurus, with masses of people walking together in biannual pilgrimages to Pandharpur in Maharashtra.
 He is also recognised in the North Indian traditions of the Dadu Panthis, Kabir Panthis and Sikhs.

 Some hymns of Namdev are included in the Guru Granth Sahib.